Ornamental Kale - Key Growing Information

 DAYS TO GERMINATION: 10-14 days at 70°F (21°C).

 SPECIAL INSTRUCTIONS: Once plants are about 10-12" tall, remove the lower leaves.
 Repeat 3 or 4 times as the plants grow taller.
-Provide horizontal netting to prevent the plants from falling over, as they become top heavy.
+Use Hortonova (horizontal trellis) to prevent the plants from falling over, as they become top heavy.

 LIGHT PREFERENCE: Sun.

 SOIL REQUIREMENTS: Moist, well-drained soil.
-Discontinue fertilizing once plants begin to color.
+Discontinue fertilizer once plants begin to color.

 PLANT SPACING: 6".
 Plants spaced more than 6" will produce heads that are too large for cut flower use.